Deviled Burgers

 • 2 tablespoons minced parsley

-• 1 tablespoon jarred horseradish squeezed well to remove excess liquid
+• 1 tablespoon jarred horseradish (squeezed well to remove excess liquid)

 • 1 tablespoon dry mustard

-• 2 teaspoons chili powder
+• 2 teaspoons ancho chili powder (or sub in a chili blend)

 • ½ teaspoon Kosher salt

-• ¼ teaspoon freshly ground pepper
+• ¼ teaspoon freshly ground black pepper

-• Sliced or crumbled cheese if desired
+• Sliced or crumbled cheese (if desired)

 • 6 split burger buns